Shutterstock / Suthee Treewatanawong

 It’s really hard to mess up a corn dog, so you can enjoy one pretty much anywhere they’re served, from a New Jersey boardwalk to South Korea, which has a particularly interesting variation.
 But the best ones are at Jane’s Corndogs in Newport Beach, California, which is open until 2:30 a.m. and has become a popular after-hours spot.
 This local legend fries their dogs as you order and serves a mean dish of chili cheese fries to go with them.

 Deep-fried Oreos are pretty easy to make at home, so long as you have Bisquick lying around, but they just taste better at county fairs — or, even better, on boardwalks.
 After all, isn’t biting into a soft pancake enveloping that familiar cookie sandwich we all love the definition of pleasure and nostalgia?
-They are ubiquitous enough on boardwalks on both coasts that you’ll rarely see an article that says one establishment serves a better version than any other.
+They are ubiquitous on boardwalks on both coasts, and make for a decadent once-a-summer treat.

-Fish tacos are the new kids on the block when it comes to our all-American boardwalk food, but they’re a more than welcome addition to the list.
-You’ll find some of the best fish tacos at La Playa Taco Shop at San Diego’s Mission Beach Boardwalk, which we voted the best boardwalk for food in the country last year.
+Fish tacos are the new kids on the block when it comes to classic boardwalk food, but they’re a very welcome addition to the canon.
+You’ll find some of the best fish tacos at La Playa Taco Shop at San Diego’s Mission Beach Boardwalk, and they've become a popular West Coast boardwalk staple.

 It’s a tale of two styles of French fries, in two different cities of the same name.
-Thrasher’s in Ocean City, Maryland, pride themselves on their fries to such an extent that they don’t let you have ketchup with them; your only seasoning options are salt and vinegar.
-Then there’s Curly’s Fries in Ocean City, New Jersey, where they serve big round buckets of springy, Old Bay-seasoned fries that are perfect to eat while watching the sunset.
+Thrasher’s in Ocean City, Maryland, prides itself on its fries to such an extent that they don’t let you have ketchup with them; your only seasoning options are salt and vinegar.
+Then there’s Curly’s Fries in Ocean City, New Jersey, where they serve big round buckets of springy, Old Bay-seasoned curly fries that are perfect to eat while watching the sunset.
 Don’t choose; make sure to visit both at some point.

 Shutterstock / Suthee Treewatanawong

-The tornado potato, one of the world’s craziest-looking foods, is pretty much what you’d imagine if a tornado zipped through a giant mass of fried potato.
-While it’s not likely you’ll find a poutine tornado at the shore, you’ll find these easily-sharable fried potatoes on a stick all over the Wildwood, New Jersey, boardwalk.
-They originated in Seoul, South Korea, and took that New Jersey boardwalk by storm in 2009.
+The tornado potato is like a cross between French fries and potato chips, on steroids.
+You’ll find these easily-sharable fried potatoes on a stick all over the Wildwood, New Jersey, boardwalk.
+They originated in Seoul, South Korea, and took the New Jersey boardwalk by storm in 2009.
 Since then, they've popped up at boardwalks nationwide, and are giving French fries a run for their money.